 The New Jersey Department of Environmental Protection has identified two of the borrow areas as Prime Fishing Areas, as defined by the Rules on Coastal Zone Management N.J.A.C.
 7:7E as amended July 18, 1994.
 The New Jersey CZM rules also state that development within surf clam areas is conditionally acceptable only if the development is of national security interest and no prudent and feasible alternative sites exist.
 The USFWS recommends avoidance of the use of Borrow Areas B and E, and reevaluating alternative borrow areas.
 The Service also suggests limiting hydraulic dredging during the period of lowest biological activity and rotational dredging of borrow areas.
 As a consequence of coordination with natural resource agencies, borrow areas B and E were eliminated and Area D was expanded to include offshore former Areas D2 and D3.
 Areas D2 and D3 underwent further geotechnical evaluations and were subsequently revised to incorporate one 1034 acre site referred to as D2.

-To minimize impacts to the Federally-listed piping plover, the USFWS recommends seasonal restrictions of dredging, further consultation prior to initial nourishment and all subsequent renourishment activities, monitoring, and compliance with the Services Guidelines for Managing Recreational Activities in Piping Plover Breeding Habitat on the U.S. Atlantic Coast to Avoid Take Under Section 9 of the Endangered Species Act", dated April 15, 1994.
+To minimize impacts to the Federally-listed piping plover, the USFWS recommends seasonal restrictions of dredging be applied to the maximum extent possible; further consultation prior to initial nourishment and all subsequent renourishment activities; monitoring, and compliance with the Services Guidelines for Managing Recreational Activities in Piping Plover Breeding Habitat on the U.S. Atlantic Coast to Avoid Take Under Section 9 of the Endangered Species Act", dated April 15, 1994.
 To minimize impacts to the Federally-listed threatened seabeach amaranth, the U.S. Fish and Wildlife Service suggest conducting surveys prior to construction activities.
 If seabeach amaranth is identified in the project area, a protective zone should be established around the plants (Arroyo, 1999).

 Concerns regarding the potential impacts of dredging on Federally-listed threatened and endangered species (sea turtles and whales) were raised with respect to this project.
-Based on coordination with the National Marine Fisheries Service (NMFS), the PCOE would continue the measures used in the past to reduce the likelihood of negatively impacting marine species.
-These measures include the use of NMFS approved turtle monitors, and dragarm deflectors on hopper dredges, and timing the dredging when these species are known to be absent from the borrow areas.
+Based on coordination with the National Marine Fisheries Service (NMFS), the PCOE would continue to employ measures more recently used (i.e. draghead/cutterhead) to reduce the likelihood of negatively impacting marine species.
 These and any other measures would be fully coordinated with NMFS prior to dredging.
 Coordination with NMFS with respect to the newly listed Atlantic sturgeon is ongoing.

-State listed species of birds, such as the black skimmer, roseate tern, and least tern occur along beaches in the project area.
+State listed species of birds, such as the black skimmer, roseate tern, and least tern may occur along beaches in the project area.
 The District will coordinate with the NJ Endangered and Nongame Species Program prior to construction to develop and implement a comprehensive and beach nesting bird management plan.